Stamp Collection

 END OF COLLECTION (12-31-2014)

 Beginning in 2015 I only collect modern U.S. in a limited way by purchasing the annual USPS Stamp Yearbook supplemented with the "Mail Use" and "High Value Mail" stamp packets.
-Prior to 2023 there we several issues with perforations trimmed off so I replaced those with intact examples.
+Prior to 2023 there were several issues with perforations trimmed off so I replaced those with intact examples.
 I also replaced several examples from USPS with ones I created making sure the stamps were in SNO (Scott Number Order).
 Finally, in 2023, I replaced the example provided by USPS for "Tulip Blossoms".
 USPS sent two coil strips of 5.
 I bought a booklet and used that instead.